Voting machines are in the news

 Computer security requires more than "safety from hackers"

-because ordinary errors cause most of the problems.
+because ordinary innocent errors cause most of the problems.

 Independent audits are a universally-accepted standard practice